dfreiberger/favorite-tools/README.md

 ### JetBrains dotPeek

 [JetBrains dotPeek](https://www.jetbrains.com/decompiler/) is a free .NET decompiler.
-It can be used to view the source code of .NET assemblies.
+It can be used to view the source code of .NET assemblies and is very useful when troubleshooting .NET applications.

 ### dnSpy